Who We Are

 We require all dogs be in good health, free of communicable diseases, parasites, or ongoing chronic illness which may weaken their immune systems.

-To promote the continued health of our guests, we require vaccination records for Rabies, Distemper, Hepatitis, Parvovirus, Parainfluenza, and Bordetella.
+To promote the continued health of our guests, we require vaccination records and the continued use of a flea and tick preventative.
+The required vaccinations are: Rabies, Distemper, Hepatitis, Parvovirus, Parainfluenza, and Bordetella.
+We also recommend discussing the Leptospirosis vaccine with your veterinarian.
 Individual or combination vaccinations are acceptable, as well as annual titers provided by a Bay Area veterinarian.
 Please inquire about vaccination requirements for young puppies who have not completed their booster shots.

 In general, all adult dogs over 1 year old should be spayed or neutered to attend daycare.
 If you have concerns about spaying or neutering your dog, feel free to contact us.